MirageTurtle/Notes/Introduction to Computer Systems/Note.md

 #### Encoding integers

 Here's one interesting idea about how to compute signed number with two's complement.
-When I took my C programming course in my freshman year, I got when I got a bit pattern, such as `1010`, and the sign bit is `1`, so I needed to ignore the sign bit, and bitwise negated the number, then I got `101` which ignored the sign bit, and it means 5 based 10, finally, I could plus 1 on 5 and add the negative sign and I got the correct number `-6`.
+When I took my C programming course in my freshman year, I got when I got a bit pattern, such as `1010`, and the sign bit is `1`, so I needed to ignore the sign bit, and bitwise negated the number, then I got `101` which ignored the sign bit, and it means 5 based 10, finally, I could increment on 5 and add the negative sign and I got the correct number `-6`.
 But, here, Randal tells, **for signed number, the sign bit is negative.
 Only this thing, and there's no other differences between unsigned numbers and signed number.** For bit pattern `1010`, you can use $1\times2^3+0\times2^2+1\times2^1+0\times2^0=10$ for unsigned number, and $1\times(-2^3)+0\times2^2+1\times2^1+0\times2^0=-6$.
 You can find that my old method is equivalent to this one, but the latter is so exquisite!

 #### Ranges of a bit pattern with w bits